anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-21-Extreme-Gradient-Boosting-with-XGBoost-Part-3.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.2.4-Tuning-colsample_bytree">3.2.4 Tuning colsample_bytree<a class="anchor-link" href="#3.2.4-Tuning-colsample_bytree"> </a></h4><p>Now, it's time to tune "colsample_bytree".
+<h4 id="Tuning-colsample_bytree">Tuning colsample_bytree<a class="anchor-link" href="#Tuning-colsample_bytree"> </a></h4><p>Now, it's time to tune "colsample_bytree".
 You've already seen this if you've ever worked with scikit-learn's RandomForestClassifier or RandomForestRegressor, where it just was called max_features.
 In both xgboost and sklearn, this parameter (although named differently) simply specifies the fraction of features to choose from at every split in a given tree.
 In xgboost, colsample_bytree must be specified as a float between 0 and 1.</p>
 <ul>
 <li>Instructions<ul>
 <li>Create a list called colsample_bytree_vals to store the values 0.1, 0.5, 0.8, and 1.</li>